 - 2021 – Completed a new 51,000 square-foot campus on 40 acres of land off Highway 29 and Old Shawano Avenue in Howard, WI.
 This phase 1 building created the opportunity to increase enrollment to 300.

 Through many challenges over its 30-year history and by the grace of God, Providence Academy continues to grow, more than doubling over the last 10 years to around 220 students today.

 What Do the Next 30 Years Look Like?

 As more families become convicted of the necessity and advantages of a classical, Christ-centered education, we pray for a successful capital campaign to provide a more beautifully spacious and cohesive new building for our growing study body.

-The new campus will provide more room and reach, updated technology, expanded extracurricular options, and a more unified community presence for many years to come.
+The ongoing expansion of the new campus will provide more room and reach, updated technology, expanded extracurricular options, and a more unified community presence for many years to come.

 Meaning of Providence Crest, Mascot, & Colors

 The Providence Academy crest is the sword and shield of a Paladin — a holy knight who stood for Veritas et Virtus (truth and virtue).
 All that is true and virtuous is embodied by Jesus Christ, who is the Way, the Truth, and the Life.